 My personal experience shows that PageSpeed sets quite strict and severe standards.
 Very few websites gain 95/100 score on both mobile phones and desktops.
 So, I recommend you just need to optimize your site so that it reaches “green” level (Score ≥ 80/100)!

 Compared with GTMetrix, Pingdom has a nicer and more eye-catching interface.
-In addition, it focuses on analyzing elements on a website and its load speed.
+In addition, it focuses on analyzing elements on a website and its loading speed.
 However, Pingdom gives no suggestion for optimization like GTMetrix.

 Personally, I use GTMetrix to receive its recommendations and follow them to better optimize my website.

-There are many techniques to optimize a WordPress website for higher speed.
+There are many techniques to optimize a WordPress website for a higher speed.
 Below I will show you a simple way to do it, which is free and effective.

 Speed up WordPress website with Jetpack

 Jetpack is a free plugin for WordPress.
 It was developed by Automattic – the parent company of WordPress.
 Initially, it was used for WordPress.com system of Automatic, but later, another version was released to serve all people.